-You probably know that most chlorine, ozone and chlorine dioxide analysers are calibrated using hand held DPD kits but…
+You probably know that most chlorine, ozone and chlorine dioxide analyzers are calibrated using hand held DPD kits but did you know that…

 What is DPD?

-DPD (N.N-diethyl-p-phenylenediamine) is a chemical that when mixed with water containing an oxidant, changes colour depending on the concentration of the oxidant present.
-A handheld colourimeter measures light passing through the coloured solution.
+DPD (N.N-diethyl-p-phenylenediamine) is a chemical that when mixed with water containing an oxidant, changes color depending on the concentration of the oxidant present.
+A handheld colorimeter measures light passing through the colored solution.
 The absorption of that light by the liquid gives a concentration value.
 It is usually used to check concentration of, for example, free chlorine, total chlorine, ozone and chlorine dioxide etc. in water.